Galapagos Yacht Charters and Catamarans

 Galapagos luxury charters of motor yachts, catamarans, tri-marans, and masted sailing ships can all be arranged for private multi-day cruises in the Galapagos Islands.

-Most cruises span 7-nights, although we can arrange 3-night, 4-night, and 5-night options.
-Although the Galapagos has only about 80 vessels for passengers, the fleet has a lot of variety.
+Most Galapagos cruises span 7-nights, although we can arrange 3-night, 4-night, and 5-night options.
+Although the archipelago has only about 80 luxury Galapagos cruise vessels for passengers, the fleet has a lot of variety.

 Galapagos luxury yacht charter options range from classic sailboats (with four guest cabins), to large luxury motor-yachts (with cabins for 16 or 32 passengers), and even small ships (with a maximum capacity of 100 guests).

-We have direct relationships with approximately 30 of the best ships, yachts, and multi-hulled cruisers.
+We have direct relationships with approximately 30 of the best Galapagos luxury cruise ships, yachts, and multi-hulled cruisers.

 The three pillars of a Galapagos cruise experience are: the vessel, the guides, and the itinerary.
 Each choice matters.

-With this in mind, LANDED created this free Galapagos yacht charter guide to help you navigate your options for touring the Galapagos Archipelago.
+With this in mind, LANDED created this free Galapagos yacht charter guide to help you navigate your options for cruising the Galapagos Islands.

 TABLE OF CONTENTS